 • Learn why certain corporate identities have been used for decades, some for more than half a century, and still look contemporary, while others look dated and tired in only a few years.

-• There principles of identity design that don't change, principles that transcend fad and fashion.
+• There are principles of identity design that don't change, principles that transcend fad and fashion.

 • Discover visual techniques that can turn a common concept into an uncommon, even remarkable identity.